- Air Conditioning

-A solution to this problem is to have your thermostat calibrated once per year, usually during a routine service call.
+A solution to this problem is to have your thermostat calibrated once a year, usually during a routine service call.
 This ensures that your thermostat is in working order around the clock.

-Programmable thermostats are outstanding devices that can help save Phoenix home and business owners time, money and energy.
-These systems work by allowing you to program settings based on time blocks.
-Most people tend to set their thermostats in blocks of 8-hour units.
+Programmable thermostats are great devices that can help save Phoenix home and business owners time, money and energy.
+Programmable thermostats work by allowing you to program settings based on time blocks with most people tending to set their thermostats in blocks of 8-hour units.
 This step often helps keep the temperature inside a building consistent and also maximizes the temperature control setting for times of the day that are hard to monitor manually.

 There are several other benefits to having a programmable thermostat including:

-The bottom line is that there is no perfect solution for thermostat setting for air conditioning in Phoenix, as it’s impossible to please everybody inside a home at the same time.
-It’s recommended by the US Department of Energy to set thermostats between 75-80 degrees to conserve energy.
-Using a programmable thermostat is also a great way to keep your home comfortably cool during these hot summer days in Arizona.
+There is no perfect solution for thermostat setting for air conditioning in Phoenix, as it’s impossible to please everybody inside a home at the same time.
+But everyone can agree, using a programmable thermostat is a great way to keep your home comfortably cool during these hot summer days in Arizona.